kjhealy/workflow-paper/plain-person-text.md

 .PHONY: clean
 ```

 Note that the `pandoc` commands are actually a single line of text, not several lines separated by the `<return>` key.
-The `\` symbol is not in the Makefile proper.
+The `\` symbol is not in the `Makefile` proper.
 The commands are broken into a separate lines for reading convenience.
-Your version would vary depending on the location of the templates and bibliography files.
-From the command line, typing `make pdf` would take all the `.md` files in the directory one at a time and run the pandoc command to turn each one into a PDF, using the [APSR](https://www.apsanet.org/utils/journal.cfm?Journal=APSR) reference style, my latex template, and a `.bib` file called `socbib-pandoc.bib`.
+With this Makefile,  typing `make pdf` would take all the `.md` files in the directory one at a time and run the pandoc command to turn each one into a PDF, using the [APSR](https://www.apsanet.org/utils/journal.cfm?Journal=APSR) reference style, my latex template, and a `.bib` file called `socbib-pandoc.bib`.

+You shouldn't use this `Makefile` blindly.
+Take the time to learn how `make` works and how it can help your project.
+The particular steps may be quite simple, and not require the use of any variables or other frills.
+Your version would also vary depending on the location of the templates and bibliography files, and so on.
+But if you find yourself repeatedly running the same sequence of commands to assemble a document (e.g. cleaning data; running preliminary code; producing figures; assembling a final document) then `make` can do a lot to automate the process.

-The examples directory [also includes](https://github.com/kjhealy/pandoc-templates/blob/master/examples/article-knitr.Rmd) a sample `.Rmd` file.
+The examples directory [includes](https://github.com/kjhealy/pandoc-templates/blob/master/examples/article-knitr.Rmd) a sample `.Rmd` file.
 The code chunks in the file provide examples of how to generate tables and figures in the document.
 In particular they show some useful options that can be passed to knitr.
 [Consult the `knitr` project page](http://yihui.name/knitr/) for extensive documentation and many more examples.
-To produce output from the `article-knitr.Rmd` file, launch R in the working directory, load `knitr`, and process the file.
-You will also need the `ascii`, `memisc`, and `ggplot2` libraries to be available.

-If things are working properly, then a markdown file called `article-knitr.md` will be produced, together with some graphics in the `figures/` subfolder and some working files in the `cache/` folder.
+To produce output from the `article-knitr.Rmd` file, you could of course launch R in the working directory, load `knitr`, and process the file.
+This produces the `article-knitr.md` file, together with some graphics in the `figures/` folder (and some working files in the `cache/` folder).
 We set things up in the `.Rmd` file so that `knitr` produces both PNG and PDF versions of whatever figures are generated by R. That prepares the way for easy conversion to HTML and LaTeX.
 Once the `article-knitr.md` file is produced, HTML, `.tex`, and PDF versions of it can be produced as before, by typing `make` at the command line.
-You can also run the pandoc commands manually, of course, or do everything from inside R via the `rmarkdown` package's `render()` function.
+But of course there's no reason `make` can't automate that first step, too.
+The [`rmd-starter` project](http://github.com/kjhealy/rmd-starter) has a sample `Makefile` that begins with the `.Rmd` files in the directory and produces the outputs from there.

 ### Using Marked